sjoon22/24-2-DAC/README.md

 ## 🏁 Conclusion and Future Work

 The PPT-Application project aimed to develop an AI-powered system capable of transforming subject poses and naturally merging them into high-quality reconstructed images.
 In a society where the demand for personalized content creation and image editing efficiency is rapidly increasing, this project sought to revolutionize image editing quality and productivity.
-Despite promising advancements, the project faced notable challenges:
+Despite promising advancements, the project faced notable challenges.
+Thus, we decided not to include the pose transformation feature in the application.

-### Achievements
-- Successfully implemented an **End-to-End Image Editing System** integrating Segmentation and Inpainting technologies.
-- Utilized **BiRefNet** for high-precision segmentation and **Stability API** for efficient inpainting with high-resolution outputs.
+Notable challenges :

 ### Limitations
 1. **Pose Transfer Issues**: